ietf-teep/architecture/draft-ietf-teep-architecture.md

 authenticate a device to a TAM.
 Additionally, a TEE in a device authenticates a TAM and TA signer.
 The provisioning of Trust Anchors to a device may be different from one use case to the other.
-A device administrator may want to have the capability to control what TAs are allowed.
+A Device Administrator may want to have the capability to control what TAs are allowed.
 A device manufacturer enables verification of the TA signers and TAM providers; it may embed a list of default Trust Anchors that the signer of an allowed TA's signer certificate should chain to.
-A device administrator may choose to accept a subset of the allowed TAs via consent or action of downloading.
+A Device Administrator may choose to accept a subset of the allowed TAs via consent or action of downloading.

 ~~~~